tally0818/NASNet/README.md

 사진

 ### 1.1.1 NASNet A architecture
+ NASNet-A represents a specific variant in the NASNet family, distinguished by its method of computing cell outputs.
+In this architecture, all unused hidden states are concatenated along the depth dimension to produce the final cell output.
+The resulting cell structures discovered for CIFAR-10 data demonstrate this approach.

 ## 2.Search Strategy
  While the search space forms the foundation of NAS, the search strategy represents its most extensively studied component.
 These strategies generally fall into two main categories: black-box optimization techniques and one-shot techniques.
 Let's begin by examining some fundamental black-box optimization approaches.